bettr-xyz/tracesigma-firmware/README.md

 # tracestick

-Read more about tracestick at the [main site](https://sites.google.com/view/tracestick)!
+Read more about tracestick at the [main site](https://sites.google.com/view/tracestick) or at the [wiki](https://github.com/bettr-xyz/tracestick-firmware/wiki)

 ## Getting Started (Arduino)